dart-archive/www.dartlang.org/src/site/polymer-dart/index.markdown

 <hr>
 ## Installing custom elements

-You can get polymer.dart custom elements with `pub`.
+You can use `pub` to get many polymer.dart custom elements.

 First, edit your `pubspec.yaml` file.
 Add a dependency for each package containing the custom elements